codebyshennan/tamkeen-data/docs/1-frontend/html-css/layout.md

 ## CSS `position` Property

 The CSS `position` property allows us to position HTML elements outside the normal "flow" of an HTML document.
-We can use `position: fixed` to fix a navbar to the top of a screen even when we scroll down; We can use `position: absolute` to position a counter at the top right corner of a notification icon.&#x20;
+We can use `position: fixed` to fix a navbar to the top of a screen even when we scroll down; We can use `position: absolute` to position a counter at the top right corner of a notification icon.

 ### Position Offset Properties